skellis46/slipbox/somatics unlimited.md

 > [Eye contact in Authentic movement] can communicate so many feelings as well as compassion or empathy; it enables a direct meeting from the depths of the souls, without words. [@halstrup-2015-bones p.290]

 > By adopting a somatic approach to conducting research, writing, creating art, or engaging in another profession, we become more alive to what touches us and how our work and presence can touch others. [@saumaa-2020-somaticist p.237]

-> It is a widely held view that ‘somatics has arrived precisely to resolve the many fragmentations between different forms and disciplines, between theory and practice, education and environment, aesthetics and healing, art, creation and performance, experience and reflection’ [Fernandes 2015: 10, in @donadel-2020-online p.156]

 ## Making claims